SciRuby/iruby/lib/iruby/input/README.md

 The enter key will submit an input or form and the escape key will cancel it.
 Canceled inputs are returned as `nil`.
 Inputs are automatically canceled if destroyed.
 An input can be destroyed by clearing its cell's output.
 The `cancel` button will cancel a form and all other buttons will submit it.

 After a form destroyed, the cell's output is cleared.
 Be careful not to prompt for input in a block that has previous output you would like to keep.
-Output is cleared to prevent forms from interferring with one another and to ensure that inputs are not inadvertently saved to the notebook.
+Output is cleared to prevent forms from interfering with one another and to ensure that inputs are not inadvertently saved to the notebook.

 ```ruby